Poker Online

 You can also make trumps by exposing a pair of identical trump rank cards even if no one has previously exposed a single card, and you can make no trumps by exposing jokers even if no one has tried to make a trump suit or if only a single card has been exposed.
 If you have already made trumps by exposing a single card, you cannot later change the trump suit yourself by exposing a pair, but you can use a pair to change a trump suit made by your partner with a single card if you wish to.
 If another player overrules your single exposed trump with a pair, you may in turn overrule their trumps by exposing a pair of jokers for no trumps.

 In the first deal, the player who shuffles and takes the first card from the pack is chosen at random.
-The starter is the player who finally makes trumps, and the starter's team thereby becomes the attacking team.
+The player who finally makes trumps becomes the starter, and the starter's team are the declarers.

-In subsequent deals, if the attackers won the previous deal, the new starter is the previous starter's partner.
-If the defenders won, becoming the new attackers, the starter is the player to the previous starter's right.
+In subsequent deals, if the declarers won the previous deal, the new starter is the previous starter's partner.
+If the opponents won, becoming the new declarers, the starter is the player to the previous starter's right.

 It sometimes happens that when everyone has taken their 25 cards, no one has yet exposed a card or cards to make trumps.
 This will happen when the players who have trump rank cards have few other accompanying cards in the same suit, and so do not want the suit as trumps.
 There is then a pause, to see whether anyone wishes at this stage to expose a trump.
 If no one wants to, the last eight cards are turned face up one at a time.
 If a card of the trump rank is found, its suit becomes trumps and no further cards are exposed.
 If all eight cards are exposed and contain no trump rank card, the trump suit is determined by the highest of these cards (not counting any jokers that may be there).
 If there are two or more equal highest cards, the first of these that was exposed determines the trump suit.
 The starter then takes the eight cards as usual and discards eight.

 The above procedure applies in the second and subsequent hands, where the starter is known before the deal.
-It is extremely unlikely that in the first hand no one would expose a trump from their 25 cards, because by making trumps your team gains the advantage of attacking.
+It is extremely unlikely that in the first hand no one would expose a trump from their 25 cards, because by making trumps your team gains the advantage of being the declarers.
 If this did happen, the cards would be thrown in and the deal repeated.

 The play